vaibhav-9673/Vrinda-store/README.md

 ### Project Description
-The goal of this project is to create a dashboard of annual sales data for a fictitious store called C'Lai World for the year 2022.
+The goal of this project is to create a dashboard of annual sales data for a Clothes store called C'Lai World for the year 2022.
 This dashboard aims to provide a visually appealing and intuitive interface to easily interpret key metrics and get new insights about the business in order to make data-driven decisions for improving sales for 2023

 ### Skills showcased in this Project